Meet Taylor, a Supervisor in our Tax Practice, a Great Mentor, Friend, and Hiking Extraordinaire.

 Q1: What has inspired and influenced you to pursue a career in accounting?

-Q4: What is your favorite part about being a member of TeamDKB?
+Q2: What is your favorite part about what you do every day?

-Q5: What were some big milestones both personally and professionally that have happened over the past year?
+Q3: What were some milestones both personally and professionally that have happened over the past year?